Seirdy/seirdy.one/content/posts/whatsapp-and-the-domestication-of-users.md

 #### Case study: Signal

 Ever since a certain car salesman [tweeted](https://web.archive.org/web/20210108024414/https://nitter.net/elonmusk/status/1347165127036977153) "Use Signal", large numbers of users have been obediently switching.
-At the time of writing, the Signal clients and servers are FOSS and use some of the best <abbr title="end-to-end encryption">E2EE</abbr> out there; however, I'm not a fan.
+At the time of writing, the Signal clients and servers are FLOSS and use some of the best <abbr title="end-to-end encryption">E2EE</abbr> out there; however, I'm not a fan.

-Although Signal's clients and servers are FOSS, Signal is still a closed platform.
-Signal co-founder Moxie Marlinspike is quite critical of open and federated platforms, describing his rationale for keeping Signal a closed platform in [a blog post](https://signal.org/blog/the-ecosystem-is-moving/).[^3] This means that there's no supported way to develop an alternative server that's supported by Signal clients, or an alternative client that supports Signal servers.
+Although Signal's clients and servers are FLOSS, Signal is still a closed platform.
+Signal co-founder Moxie Marlinspike is quite critical of open and federated platforms, describing his rationale for keeping Signal a closed platform in [a blog post](https://signal.org/blog/the-ecosystem-is-moving/).[^4] This means that there's no supported way to develop an alternative server that's supported by Signal clients, or an alternative client that supports Signal servers.
 Step one to user domestication is nearly complete.

 In addition to there being a single client and server implementation, there's only one Signal server provider: Signal Messenger LLC.
 Users' dependence on this central server provider blew up in their faces when Signal's recent growth caused downtime for over a day, rendering every Signal user unable to send messages until the single vendor fixed the issue.